Latest Information on Travelling to Andaman Islands?

 Getting Around

 Buses: Several morning bus services are available between Port Blair and Rangat.
-You can reach Rangat by opting for buses run by state govt. from Port Blair - The preferred one in which is around 4:30 AM.
+You can reach Rangat by opting for buses run by the state government from Port Blair—the preferred one of which is around 4:30 AM.
 It takes approximately 8 hours to reach Rangat from Port Blair in a bus.
-The ticket can be purchased from the government Bus depot.
-We advise to book it in advance because there is a huge demand for government bus tickets by the locals.
+The ticket can be purchased from the government bus depot.
+We advise booking it in advance because there is a huge demand for government bus tickets by the locals.

-From Bus stand at rangat you’ll have to hire public transport to reach your accommodation place and to do the sightseeing.
+From the bus stand at Rangat, you’ll have to hire public transport to reach your accommodation and to do the sightseeing.

-Government Ferry: This would be a rough route taken by the ferry-Port Blair - Neil Island - Havelock Island - Rangat.
+Government Ferry: This would be a rough route taken by the ferry-Port Blair– Neil Island - Havelock Island - Rangat.
 It takes approximately 5-6 hours to complete this journey.
-Please note that the ferry does not sail daily and the ticket bookings open only 1-2 days before the departure.
-The ticket is issued from STAR ticket counter in Port Blair and the return ticket has to be booked from Rangat island.
+Please note that the ferry does not sail daily, and the ticket bookings open only 1-2 days before the departure.
+The ticket is issued from the STAR ticket counter in Port Blair, and the return ticket has to be booked from Rangat Island.
 The cost of the ticket is ?300.

 What's Noteworthy -